 Proper security practice suggests that you change this password to your own strong passwords before deploying.

-To change the user account password, perform the following steps once you have signed in to Windows:
+To change the user account password, perform the following steps in Windows:

 - a.
 Press Ctrl + Alt + Del and choose the Change Password option. - b.
-Perform the password change and click on the right arrow (submit) to save the change. - 3.
-Network Configuration
+Perform the password change and click on the right arrow (submit) to save the change.